kawansoft/SympleGit-Java/README.md

 Internally, the Git process is executed within a thread using `java.util.concurrent.Future`, enabling controlled termination of operations.
 However, it's important to note that while this stops the process, the thread itself may continue running until it reaches a natural stopping point.

 When the specified timeout is reached, GitCommander (or the Facilitator API) throws an unchecked exception, `UncheckedTimeoutException`.
-This mechanism ensures that operations do not exceed the predefined time limit, enhancing the reliability and predictability of the API's behavior in time-sensitive scenarios
+This mechanism ensures that operations do not exceed the predefined time limit.

 ### Releasing Resources by Closing the SympleGit Instance

 It's a recommended practice to call the `close` method on the SympleGit instance to ensure the cleanup of temporary files.
 SympleGit is designed to be `AutoCloseable`, allowing for easy resource management.

 Additionally, there's a static method available, `SympleGit.deleteTempFiles()`, which can be used to delete all temporary files created.
 However, exercise caution when using this method, especially in multi-user environments.